Format: Trade Paperback Comics Collected Edition

 Publication Date: 2015

-I love old detective and mystery movies and this is like read in a noir book about the making of a noir movie so it was a hit for me.
+I love old detective and mystery movies and this trilogy is like reading a noir book about the making of a noir movie so it’s right up my alley.
 It’s set in 1948 Hollywood with WWII in recent memories, McCarthy Communist hunting in full force and the Hollywood studio system in flux after Paramount lost an antitrust suit.

-The art is wonderful.
+The art throughout the series is wonderful.
 Sean Phillips has created an environment that looks just like the old movies and Elizabeth Breitweiser’s color work is fabulous.
-The panels are just as moody and atmospheric as you could want for a story like this but never too monochromatic or hard to figure out what was going on.